-Sciatica is pain that can be accompanied by numbness, tingling and occasionally weakness along the course of the sciatic nerve.
-The sciatic nerve is the thickest in the body and is formed from nerve roots exiting the spine, and extend into the buttocks and down the back of the legs to the toes.
-Common causes of sciatica along with non-surgical treatment options are presented by a chiropractor and a physical therapist.
+Sciatica is pain accompanied by numbness, tingling, and occasionally weakness along the sciatic nerve.
+The sciatic nerve is the thickest in the body and is formed from nerve roots exiting the spine and extending into the buttocks and down the back of the legs to the toes.
+Common causes of sciatica, along with non-surgical treatment options, are presented by a chiropractor and a physical therapist.

 Probably one of the most common causes of sciatica that I treat.
-About 90% of patients have a positive response to alternative/conservative treatment.
-I use x-rays as a guide to follow where the nerve is compressed and where the best manipulation areas are for me to adjust.
-Spinal manipulation is a very safe procedure and most cases will heal without surgery.
+About 90% of patients respond positively to alternative/conservative treatment.
+I use x-rays to guide where the nerve is compressed and where the best manipulation areas are for me to adjust.
+Spinal manipulation is a very safe procedure and, in most cases, will heal without surgery.

-Lumbar traction is also used to reduce the size of the disc herniation and combine this with exercises, which are customized to the patient.
-Extending back and flexing exercises are also incorporated into the treatment plan and each is made specific to the patient.
+Lumbar traction is also used to reduce the disc herniation size and combine this with customized exercises for the patient.
+Extending back and flexing exercises are also incorporated into the treatment plan, and each is made specific to the patient.
 Patients may experience muscle spasms or joint stiffness, which is also relieved by massage therapy and joint mobilizations.
 Patients could also be trained on Kinesio tape application to relieve pressure and relax muscles.

-Remember that strengthening the core is the key to reduce the risk of worsening the injury and getting new ones.
+Remember that strengthening the core is the key to reducing the risk of injury worsening and getting new ones.

-This is a condition that can be difficult to treat because of the mechanical nature of the compression on the nerves.
-The cause is often a combination of osteoarthritis, disc bulging and spinal holes that have narrowed called neuroforamen.
+This condition can be difficult to treat because of the mechanical compression on the nerves.
+The cause is often a combination of osteoarthritis, disc bulging, and spinal holes that have narrowed, called neuroforamen.
 Physical therapy consists of traction, stretching, exercises, and chiropractic to lessen pain and inflammation.

 We create a custom treatment/exercise program based on what is found structurally.
-Most of the time the piriformis muscle gets over-used because the hips are weak, so strengthening the hips and the core is key.
+Most of the time, the piriformis muscle gets over-used because the hips are weak, so strengthening the hips and the core is key.
 Sciatic nerve mobilization can also help increase sciatic nerve mobility.
-This can be achieved with instrument-assisted soft tissue mobilization/Graston technique along with deep tissue massage will get optimal results.
+This can be achieved with instrument-assisted soft tissue mobilization/Graston technique and deep tissue massage to get optimal results.

-Any kind of trauma that hits the gluteal area can become inflamed and spasm and bind around the sciatic nerve.
-We focus on relieving the pain and inflammation with manual therapies, and gentle exercises.
+Any trauma that hits the gluteal area can become inflamed and spasm and bind around the sciatic nerve.
+We focus on relieving pain and inflammation with manual therapies and gentle exercises.
 These are based on what is found from the examination and how intense/extensive the trauma was.

-Light spinal mobilization and massage have been proven to activate the body’s natural painkillers to alleviate and release the tight muscles.
-More rigorous exercises are brought in to the treatment plan as the patient gets stronger.
-These will strengthen their core and get them back to regular activities, job, and their sport.
+Light spinal mobilization and massage have been proven to activate the body’s natural painkillers to alleviate and release tight muscles.
+More rigorous exercises are brought into the treatment plan as the patient strengthens.
+These will strengthen their core and return them to regular activities, jobs, and sports.

-The information herein on "Sciatica and Chiropractic Non-Surgical Care El Paso, TX." is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Sciatica and Chiropractic Non-Surgical Care" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.